Alternating Linearization for Structured Regularization Problems: Numerical experiments

+It is clear that both cases can be cast into the general form \eqref{glasso1}, with the operator $R$ representing the evaluation of the differences $\beta_{i,j}-\beta_{i+1,j}$ and $\beta_{i,j}-\beta_{i,j+1}$.
+The regularizing function \eqref{TV1} corresponds to the $\ell_1$-norm of $R\beta$, while the function \eqref{TV2} corresponds to a norm of form \eqref{norm12}.
+In the latter case, we have $mn$ blocks, each of dimension two, except for the border blocks, which are one-dimensional.

-In the following experiments, we apply the fused lasso penalty to recover noisy and blurred images to their original forms.
-The two images considered are of size 256 by 256, which results in solving very large fused lasso problems (the matrix $R$ has dimensions of about $ 262000 \times 66000$).
+In the following experiments, we apply the $\ell_1$-TV to recover noisy and blurred images to their original forms.
+The resulting regularization problems are rather complex.
+Deblurring a 256 by 256 image results in solving a very large generalized lasso problem (the matrix $R$ has dimensions of about $262000 \times 66000$).
+The $f$-subproblem is solved using the block coordinate descent method and the $h$-subproblem is solved using the conjugate gradient method with $\text{``tol''}=10^{-5}$, as discussed previously.
+The fact that $A$ and $R$ are sparse matrices makes the implementation very efficient, as demonstrated in the numerical study.

-In the denoising example, noise drawn from the normal distribution with zero mean and standard deviation 0.02 is added to the cameraman picture.
-In Figure \ref{fig:denoise} we show the denoising result.
-Clearly, the ALIN algorithm is able to recover the original image from the noisy image fairly well.
-This is due to the fact that the two-dimensional fused lasso penalizes the difference between neighboring pixel values and effectively smoothes out the image and eliminates noise.
-As $\mathcal{A}=I$ in this case, consistent with the observations made at the end of section \ref{sec:gen-lasso}, the ALIN method solves the denoising problem in one iteration.

-In the deblurring example, we first blur the image, by replacing each pixel with the average of its neighbors and itself.
-This operation defines the kernel operator $\mathcal{A}$ used in the loss function $\half \| {y}-\mathcal{A}(\beta)\|^2$.
-Then we add noise as before.
-The deblurring results are shown in Figure \ref{fig:deblurr}, and similar effects are observed.
+First, we \emph{blur} the image, by replacing each pixel with the average of its neighbors and itself.
+This operation defines the kernel operator $\mathcal{A}$ used in the loss function $\half \| {y}-\mathcal{A}(\beta)\|_2^2$.
+Then we add $N(0,0.02)$ noise to each pixel.
+Clearly, for image deblurring, the design matrix is no longer the identity matrix, thus the problem is more complicated than the image denoising problem.
+The deblurring results on a standard example (``Lena'') are shown in Figure \ref{fig:deblurr}; similar deblurring results from ALIN and FISTA are observed.

-Neither Split Bregman, nor SLEP is directly applicable to two-dimensional fused lasso problem.
-The ALIN method is able to solve this problem in {2502 seconds and 9 iterations}, which clearly demonstrates its scalability.
-We may also inspect the de-blurred image produced by the gradient based algorithm for image deblurring (FISTA).
-In our experiments, we run ALIN and FISTA on the blurred image with two different values of $\lambda$ and we check whether FISTA can attain the same objective function value as ALIN.
-It turned out that FISTA could not do so even after 10000 iterations.
-The results are in Table~\ref{t:3}.
+Next, we run the image deblurring on a 1 Megapixel image.
+We compare the result of image deblurring using the $\ell_1$-TV and a quadratic Tiknonov regularization approach, which corresponds to formula \eqref{TV2} without the square root operations:

+The results are shown in Figure~\ref{fig:deblurr2}.
+It is seen that the $\ell_1$-TV recovers a sharper image than the quadratic penalty.
+Deblurring with the two-dimensional fused lasso penalty yields an MSE of 7.2 with respect to the original image, while that of Tikhonov regularization is 9.3.
+Deblurring with the regularizer \eqref{TV1} has an almost identical effect as with \eqref{TV2}.